Mumbai Mix

 It behaves a little differently from plain flour because it absorbs more moisture, so this version includes a small amount of extra water and a little oil to help the dough come together.

 This is exactly the kind of recipe I love teaching because it shows that small adjustments make a big difference.
-Once you understand how the dough should feel, you can make naan confidently without relying only on the clock.

 Before You Start